ikramhasan/dart-design-patterns/memento/README.md

 In plain words

 > Memento pattern is about capturing and storing the current state of an object in a manner that it can be restored later on in a smooth manner.

+Wikipedia says

+> The memento pattern is a software design pattern that provides the ability to restore an object to its previous state (undo via rollback).